marceamaps/marceamaps.github.io/README.md

   # Product Design Portfolio

   This is a code bundle for Product Design Portfolio.
-The original project is available at https://www.figma.com/design/NDTHGsA9n7qIWzJhpiZmt3/Product-Design-Portfolio.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.